Yoda-Canada/Magic-SSG/README.md

-# Magic-SSG is a simple Static Site Generator tool, and it can help you to generate .html from . txt files.
-Current version is 0.1
+# Magic Static Site Generator
-Features
+>is a simple Static Site Generator tool, and it can help you to generate .html from . txt files.
+Current version is 0.1 Features
 So far, this tool has the following functions:
 •	Open a .txt file and generate a .html file